-'Iran's own 'War on Terror': Iranian foreign policy towards Syria and Iraq during the Rouhani Era', in Luciano Zaccara (ed) The Foreign Policy of Iran under President Hassan Rouhani (Palgrave MacMillan, forthcoming 2019).
+'Iran's own 'War on Terror': Iranian foreign policy towards Syria and Iraq during the Rouhani Era', in Luciano Zaccara (ed) The Foreign Policy of Iran under President Hassan Rouhani (Palgrave MacMillan, 2020)

 'Imperial grandeur and selective memory: Re-assessing neo-Ottomanism in Turkish foreign and domestic politics', Middle East Critique, Vol 28, issue 1, 2019.

 'Iran: political history' in Christopher Matthews (ed) The Middle East and North Africa 2019 (Routledge, 2018, also updated for 2020 edition)

 'Religion and Geopolitics in Iranian Foreign Policy', in Simon Mabon (ed) Saudi Arabia and Iran: The Struggle to Shape the Middle East (Foreign Policy Centre, 2018).

 'Iran and Syria: An Enduring Axis', Middle East Policy, Vol. 24, issue 2, 2017.

 'Central Asia in the Iranian Geopolitical Imagination', Cambridge Journal of Eurasian Studies, Vol.1, issue 1, 2017.

 Diplomacy and Reform in Iran: Foreign Policy under Khatami (I.B Tauris, London, 2016).

 'Strategic Narratives and Iranian Foreign Policy into the Rouhani Era', E-International Relations, March, 2016.